 In our no-till research setting, we cut three replicated samples of 17.4 inches (1000th of an acre for easy math) per hybrid.
 Even within these relatively small plots, there was lots of variation in the stand.
 We planted at a population of 27,700, but it was not unusual to get anywhere from 18,000 to 30,000 from any given sampling, and this range could easily occur within a 60 foot by 10 foot plot.
 When sampling to test yield, then, this variation in stand means that a given sample in the plot might not be representative of the whole field, and the sample has to be adjusted for the population at that particular spot.
 Replicated samples were taken to get a representative average per foot row of corn.

 Starch vs. stalk

 Nutritionists are usually looking for the percentage of starch in corn silage.
 Often we hear that corn silage is 50 percent starch/50 percent forage, but weighing the cobs in our samples revealed quite a range here as well, with differences between each hybrid.
 Our samples were often closer to 30-40 percent (ear weight % of total weight) which was contributed primarily from the grain.
-This is something to consider as you build your ration, as well as the important consideration that our Masters Choice hybrids produce more floury starch than most other brands, and thus can often ferment and be ready to feed in less than half the time of most hybrids on the market.
+This is something to consider as you build your ration, as well as the important consideration that king’s corn hybrids produce more floury starch than most other brands, and thus can often ferment and be ready to feed in less than half the time of most hybrids on the market.